 - 3/4 teaspoon Sea Salt or to taste

-- 1/2 teaspoon Black Pepper or to taste
+- 1/2 teaspoon Freshly Ground Black Pepper or to taste

-Turn off Pressure Cooker and pour out excess water from meat.
-Scape bits from bottom.
+- Turn off Pressure Cooker and pour out excess water from meat.
+Scrape bits from bottom.